Curriculum & Courses

 International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
-In addition, if studying on a student visa, you must enroll full-time (12 credits per term) and study on campus [requirement suspended in Fall 2020 for continuing students].
+In addition, if studying on a student visa, you must enroll full-time (12 points/credits per term) and study on campus.

 Those studying full-time can complete the program in one academic year plus the following summer, and for a few students, in one academic year.
 This is a rigorous and concentrated program that demands a serious commitment of time and energy.
 Students electing to study on a part-time basis can complete the degree in two years or more.
 The part-time option is designed to accommodate the professional obligations of students who are employed.
 Students are expected to devote significant time to completing reading assignments, class assignments, and term projects outside of class.

-Degree Requirements: The Narrative Medicine graduate degree requires 38 points to complete.
-Students must take the five Core courses in Narrative Medicine (20 points) and at least 6 points of NMED Topics courses.
-For the remaining credits (12 points), students may choose a combination of: (a) additional NMED Topics courses; (b) elective courses chosen from other departments (up to 6 points; must be 4000-level or higher); (c) optional Independent Study (1-4 points) and/or Capstone project (2-4 points/credits).
+Degree Requirements: The Narrative Medicine graduate degree requires 38 points (credits) to complete.
+Students must take the five core courses in Narrative Medicine (20 points/credits) and at least 6 points (credits) of NMED topics courses.
+For the remaining credits (12 points/credits), students may choose a combination of: (a) additional NMED topics courses; (b) elective courses chosen from other departments (must be 4000-level or higher); (c) optional Independent Study (1-4 points/credits) and/or Capstone project (2-4 points/credits).
 Students may take more than the required 38 points/credits—note that tuition is charged per credit.

 The core curriculum of this pioneering M.S. in Narrative Medicine combines intensive exposure to narrative writing and close reading skills, literary and philosophical analysis, and experiential work, with the opportunity to apply this learning in clinical and educational settings.
 Core courses provide the conceptual grounding for work in narrative medicine, and introduce the direct practice of teaching narrative competence to others.